Which Console Is Best for GTA 6? PS5 vs Xbox (2026)

 That matters for one reason.
 The main argument for paying extra for a disc-drive console is buying and trading physical games.
 For GTA 6 specifically, that argument disappears.
 A digital console plays GTA 6 the same way, from the same download, whether you bought a code in a box or clicked buy online.

 So unless you own a shelf of disc games, buy used discs, or want to watch 4K Blu-ray movies, the disc drive is dead weight for this purchase.
-That opens the cheaper digital consoles as real options: the Series S at $399.99, the PS5 Digital or Xbox Series X Digital at $599.99.
+That opens the cheaper digital consoles as real options: the Series S at $499.99, or the PS5 Digital at $599.99.
 You are not compromising on GTA 6 by going discless.
 You are just skipping a feature this game never uses.

 ”Plays best on PS5”: what you actually get